alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 - Spanish or French versions of your documents

 ###Other ways to apply
+{:#apply-email}

 [Question for SME: With the exception of Defra-SFA, why would someone apply by email?
 Do many people use this route?]

-You can also apply by emailing <exportcert@vmd.defra.gsi.gov.uk>.
+You can apply by emailing <exportcert@vmd.defra.gsi.gov.uk>.

 Include:

 - a covering letter on headed paper
-- your email address for the invoice
+- an email address for the invoice to be sent to
 - if you’re not the manufacturer, a letter from them giving permission for their details to be used in your application (Defra-1, 3 or 4 only)
 - a completed ‘schedule’ template (not required for Defra-3)

-A schedule give specific information about your export.
+A schedule gives specific information about your export.
 Download and fill in one of the following:

 - [Defra-1 schedule template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/421321/758549_Defra1_ScheduleTemplate.docx) (MS Word Document, 19KB)
 - [Defra-2 schedule template](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/421323/761073_Defra2_ScheduleTemplate.docx) (MS Word Document, 18.5KB)